manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

+- "All those who wish to use the application must be authenticated with a password holding seven alphanumeric characters, including three capital letters and two digits."

 - The system must be coded in java using Intellij IDE or Netbeans.

 - All images or figures should be recorded in SVG format."All the images/figures produced during the software development process should be recorded in
   SVG format."

 ### Implementation Constraints

 _Specifies or constraints the code or construction of a system